the-studious-alpinist/Ian-donaldson-data-science-portfolio/README.md

 + **Home Credit Default - IS6812 Capstone Prep Project**
   + *Business Problem Overview and Project Objective:*

-    Home Credit operates in rapidly growing and developing markets where many consumers are "unbanked," lacking traditional credit scores common in more developed economies.
-To maintain acceptable levels of loan losses while expanding its lending portfolio, Home Credit requires a predictive model that leverages alternative data sources, such as transactional information and telecommunications data, to assess the likelihood of customer loan default.
-The goal of this project was to delve into Home Credit's dataset, with a focus on understanding crucial features through extensive EDA and also identifying any necessary data cleaning processes.
-The ultimate objective is to create a predictive model capable of determining whether a customer will successfully repay a loan or default.
+    Home Credit operates in rapidly growing and developing markets, catering to "unbanked" consumers without traditional credit scores.
+Home Credit seeks a predictive model utilizing alternative data sources to mitigate loan losses and expand its lending portfolio.
+Our project's objective was a comprehensive analysis of Home Credit's dataset, emphasizing crucial feature discovery through extensive EDA and identifying necessary data cleaning processes.
+The primary goal is to develop a predictive model capable of accurately assessing the likelihood of customer loan default.

   + *Solution to the Business Problem:*

-      Our group developed several models for analyzing Home Credit's business problem and ultimately selected a logistic regression model based on 8 statistically signficiant and important variables uncovered from the data exploration process.
-The model not only will increase revenue for the business, but also help identify loans that may be too risky in terms of default.
-A key benefit of the logistic model beyond just it's high AUC score is the white box explainable features that will help Home Credit explain how risk is gauged using the logistic model to any regulators in countries where it operates.
+      Several models were developed to address Home Credit's business problem, with the final selection being a logistic regression model.
+Based on eight statistically significant variables identified through meticulous data exploration, this model not only boosts revenue but also identifies risky loans prone to default.
+The model's high AUC score and white-box explainable features ensure transparency, aiding regulatory compliance across operating countries.

   + *Contributions to Project:*

-    I organized all group meetings, zoom calls, and and kept us on track as a group through a dedicated Slack channel with which we collaborated on the project.
-I maintained minutes of all meetings and kept the group up to date on deadlines to avoid last minute work which might affect the end product.
-I produced several logisitic models including the model based on the 8 important variables that I identified and that used upsampling to more accurately predict the relatively rere event of default, and that was ulitmately selected as our solution to the business problem.
+    I orchestrated all group activities as the project lead, maintaining communication through Zoom calls and a dedicated Slack channel.
+Detailed minutes of meetings ensured everyone was informed and deadlines were met.
+I spearheaded the development of logistic models, particularly focusing on the eight vital variables identified during the data exploration phase.
+The model, incorporating upsampling to address the rarity of default events, emerged as the chosen solution.

   + *Business Value of Solution:*

-    The logistic model that we ultimately recommended not only reduced risk through less potential defaults, but also increased revenue by denying fewer loans that did not end up defaulting.
-Our model would be expected to increase revenue by nearly 200%.
-Additionally, should questions ever arrise as to how the model discrimates against applicants for approval verse denial, the business can easily use the predictors to justify the approval process to any regulators.
+    The recommended logistic model reduces default risks and enhances revenue by minimizing unnecessary loan denials.
+The expected revenue increase is nearly 200%, providing a significant business advantage.
+The model's predictive features offer a transparent justification for loan approvals, which is essential for addressing regulatory inquiries.

   +  *Difficulties Encountered Along the Way:*

-      Some difficulties encountered along the way included the imbalance of data with relatively few defaults (< 8%) and ensuring that our models did not become too biased in favor of the majority class.
-Some of the machine learning  models took hours, or even overnight, to run, espcially with more intensive grid searches.
-Fine tuning this models any time a change was needed for exploration was incredibly time consuming.
-This was primarily addressed thorugh downsampling for those long running models, while we used upsampling (to better predict the more rare event of defaults) for quick to run models such as the logistic model.
-Other difficulties included common issues faced by groups including finding times to meet that worked for everyone, working collaboritely while being distributed as a team, and ensuring all team members submitted individual work early enough to give the team time to discuss and review it.
+      Challenges included imbalanced data, especially the rarity of default events (< 8%), necessitating careful handling to prevent bias in favor of the majority class.
+Some machine learning models required extensive runtime, addressed through downsampling, while upsampling was employed for quicker models like the logistic regression.
+Coordination hurdles, collaborative struggles in a distributed team, and the need for timely individual submissions were other challenges encountered.

   + *Lessons Learned:*

-    Lessons learned on this project included careful EDA to find any insights in the data, having fun to avoid brain fog from such a large data set, the importance of being creative and looking at many models, setting early timelines to avoid rushing at the end, addressing the audience during a presentation to more fully engage and raise interest.
+    Key takeaways encompass the importance of meticulous EDA for data insights, maintaining an enjoyable team atmosphere to combat project fatigue, the necessity of creativity in model exploration, setting early timelines to avoid last-minute rushes, and effective audience engagement during p